 17. “The Three Bells” By The Browns

-This family trio features one of the hallmarks of country music: a story.
+Family trio The Browns features one of the hallmarks of country music: a story.
 Focusing on Little Jimmy Brown, their hit song “The Three Bells” follows him throughout a lifetime.
 The way the voices of the trio blend together lends itself to the timelessness of this song.

 Although this song is lesser known today, it remains central to the memories of many who grew up in this decade.
-Although brief, “The Three Bells” captures an entire lifetime, from the beginning to the final farewell.
+It is still remembered and enjoyed by many, testifying to its timeless appeal.

 18. “Battle Of New Orleans” By Johnny Horton